 There’s no need to wish for the rain to go away — especially right now — we need it so desperately right now.
 Not only is any precipitation great for the planet — but it gives you an excuse to tackle some indoor projects.
 The sun will be back soon, and you’ll have plenty of time for those outdoor activities.

 Unsure of what to do with your rainy days?
 If you look around, you’ll always find something.
-It’s just a matter of finding a spot in your online Calendar.
+It’s just a matter of finding a spot in an online Calendar like AnyDo Calendar or Clickup Calendar.
 I like to have a rainy day list, so there is no decision to be made — just grab out your list, and you’re in business.
 Get your list ready now — have your tools in a to-go tote or to-go book bag — and you’ll be excited and ready to grab your supplies (which are always on hand) and go to work.

 BTW — I also have a Windy and Snowy day Calendar list.
 It’s not that you’re stuck indoors, exactly — it’s that you can take a moment to think differently on your Rainy, Windy and Snowy days.
 You can vary your thinking process to keep your life interesting and supple — and add some deep joy on Rainy, Windy, and Snowy Days.